The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 The Racerback Bra

 A racerback bra is a bra in which the straps crisscross to form an “X” shape on the back.
-Racerback bras provide exceptional support, especially beneficial for women with larger busts, due to their design, creating an additional lift.
+Racerback bras provide exceptional support, especially beneficial for women with larger busts.

 This, along with a supportive band, cups, and side wings, makes them ideal for full-figured women.
 They also offer comfort by evenly distributing weight across the back, reducing pressure on the shoulders & neck.
 These bras are designed to prevent strap slippage & are well-suited for racerback or sleeveless outfits, eliminating the worry of visible bra straps!